MakeSoil/Public-Pages/learn/learn.md

 This depends what pests you have to guard against.

 If you have no pests, then you don’t strictly need any special equipment.
 You could just mound up your scraps into a pile.
 However, you’ll need to keep your pile mounded, so you may soon find that some sort of container would be useful.
-With no pests, a simple contianer made from wooden pallets and some chicken wire is perfectly fine (see photo below).
+With no pests, a simple contianer made from wooden pallets and some chicken wire is perfectly fine.
 If you have raccoons, you might need a closed container that can only be opened by a human.

 ![alt text](https://raw.githubusercontent.com/MakeSoil/public-pages/master/images/new-bin.jpg)